Du Zhenglun

-During Sui Dynasty
+During the Sui dynasty

 It is not known when Du Zhenglun was born, but it is known that he was from what would eventually become Xiang Prefecture (相州, in modern Handan, Hebei).
-During the Renshou era (601-604) of Sui Dynasty's founding emperor Emperor Wen, Du Zhenglun and his older brothers Du Zhengxuan (杜正玄) and Du Zhengzang (杜正藏) all passed the imperial examination.
-As Sui Dynasty imperial examinations were considered unusually difficult—with only 10-odd examinees passing each year—the Du household received great acclaim for having three brothers who did so.
+During the Renshou era (601–604) of the Sui dynasty's founding emperor Emperor Wen, Du Zhenglun and his older brothers Du Zhengxuan (杜正玄) and Du Zhengzang (杜正藏) all passed the imperial examination.
+As Sui dynasty imperial examinations were considered unusually difficult—with only 10-odd examinees passing each year—the Du household received great acclaim for having three brothers who did so.
 It was said that Du Zhenglun was capable in literature, particularly in explaining meanings of passages.
 He later served as a military officer in the Sui imperial government.

 During Emperor Gaozu's reign

-During the reign of the Tang Dynasty's founder, Emperor Gaozu, Du Zhenglun was initially serving as the military advisor to the commandant at Qi Prefecture (齊州, roughly modern Jinan, Shandong).
+During the reign of the Tang dynasty's founder, Emperor Gaozu, Du Zhenglun was initially serving as the military advisor to the commandant at Qi Prefecture (齊州, roughly modern Jinan, Shandong).
 Emperor Gaozu's son, the major general Li Shimin the Prince of Qin became aware of Du's talents and invited him to serve as a resident scholar at Li Shimin's mansion.